Understanding Addiction: Causes, Signs, and the Science Behind It

 For a detailed exploration, see how to stop addiction naturally.

 New Jersey’s experience with addiction mirrors national trends while presenting certain state-specific dynamics.
 The state has been disproportionately affected by the opioid crisis — fentanyl and its analogs have become the primary driver of overdose deaths, a trend documented by the NJ Department of Health’s overdose dashboard.
+What distinguishes New Jersey from many other states is the policy infrastructure that has been built around that crisis — a harm reduction posture backed by state statute and funded directly through DMHAS.

 For a comprehensive look at state-level data, programs, and resources, see our NJ addiction statistics and research hub.